LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 Downloading pack archives may require passing extra command-line options to ``curl`` for authentication.
 A common solution is to use a personal access token.
 The details depend on the server software.
-For example:
+An example when using GitHub:

 ::

    | ?- packs::install(foo, bar, 1:1:2, [curl('--header "Authorization: token foo42"')]).

-Or:
+Another example when using GitLab:

 ::